The Ajit Pai Effect

 The University of Maryland’s Program for Public Consultation published a poll a few days before the repeal had received a vote.
 After introducing respondents to the topic and asking them to evaluate arguments for and against the proposal, they had conducted a survey.
 Conclusion: overwhelming bipartisan majority opposes repealing net neutrality.
-According to their poll, 75 percent of Republicans, as well as 89 percent of Democrats and 86 percent of independents oppose repealing net neutrality.
+According to their poll, 75 percent of Republicans, as well as 89 percent of Democrats and 86 percent of independents, oppose repealing net neutrality.

 At a glance, this seems to be the general consensus.
 Data suggests the same.
 Reddit, one of internet’s most visited websites, is a good example.
 Data scientist Michael Gardner and director of policy Jessica Ashooh published a blog post on Reddit’s official blog, analyzing net neutrality activism on the website.
 “Reddit users care about net neutrality, and the organic voting patterns we observed around these events showed it,” they wrote.
 Over 70 percent of front page votes went to net neutrality posts.
 To put things into perspective, according to Alexa, Reddit is the fourth most popular website in the USA and the seventh most popular in the world.
 The activism has not remained a phenomenon exclusive to obscure corners of the internet.